corelight/corelight-client/README.rst

 (Note: The ``--help`` output will contain the list of commands only if the client can connect, and authenticate, to the device.)

-.. _brobox-client-options:
+.. _corelight-client-options:

 Global Options
 --------------

-The ``brobox`` client support the following global command-line options with all operations:
+The ``corelight-client`` supports the following global command-line options with all operations:

 ``--async``
     Does not wait for asynchronous commands to complete before exiting.

-``--brobox``
+``--device``
-    Specifies the network address of the BroBox device.
+    Specifies the network address of the Corelight Sensor device.

 ``--cache=<file>``
-    Sets a custom file for caching BroBox meta data.
+    Sets a custom file for caching Corelight Sensor meta data.

 ``--debug``
     Enables debugging output showing HTTP requests and replies.